Embody Wellbeing was birthed around 7 years ago by co-founders Bec Passey and Justine Janssen.

 We have a special interest in breathwork, somatic practices like yoga, sound journeys, cold water immersion and other ways of accessing flow states.
 We get to play in amazing spaces - running face-to-face and online classes, programs, retreats, workshops, courses and offer lots of free resources through a number of platforms.

-Bec is the Director of Embody Wellbeing and is supported by a team of amazing contributing facilitators.
+Bec is the Director of Embody Wellbeing and collaborates with other amazing folk with various projects.

 Embody Wellbeing is committed to personal and collective transformation.